xfortisfye/GCCF/10-lab.md

 From the left-hand navigation menu, select AI Platform > Notebooks.
 Then from the top-hand menu, select + New Notebook > TensorFlow 2.x > Without GPUs:

 Then click Create.
 It will take a couple of minutes to provision your AI Platform Notebook.
 Refresh the page occasionally.
-Once the notebook has been built, click the OPEN JUPYTERLAB button:
+Once the notebook has been built, click the OPEN JUPYTERLAB button

+This will open a new tab with your Jupyterlab loaded.

 ## Clone the sample code
 Click on the Terminal icon.
 This will give you a temporary shell to enter commands.
 Enter in the following command to clone the sample repo from the training data analyst repository: